 This function should be enabled only in operating systems that support ACPI.
 Currently, only Windows® 98SE/2000/ME/XP supports this function.
 When this field is enabled, the system will ignore the settings in the "Suspend Mode" and "HDD Power Down" fields.
 If you want to use the Suspend to RAM function, make sure this field is enabled then select "S3(STR)" in the field below.

 3.1.5.2 ACPI Suspend Type

 This field is used to select the type of Suspend mode.

-SI(POS) Enables the Power On Suspend function.
+- SI(POS) Enables the Power On Suspend function. - S3(STR) Enables the Suspend to RAM function.